 These growing concerns about water quality, both domestically and globally, have led to an increased demand for water filtration systems around the world.
-Additionally, more awareness about the negative impacts of bottled water is slowing sales in that market while boosting it for water purifiers.
-According to the 2015 Research and Markets report United States Water Purifier Market Forecast & Opportunities Report 2015-2020, the water purifier market in the United States is expected to see a moderate compound annual growth rate of around 6 percent.
+Additionally, more awareness about bottled water's negative health and environmental impacts is slowing sales in that market while boosting it for water purifiers.

-Despite the global nature of water filtration manufacturing, the database captures numerous water filtration companies from the United States and Canada.
-It covers eight types of water technologies and systems including pitcher filtration, faucet mounted/countertop filtration, under sink/in-line filtration, reverse osmosis, whole house filtration, distillation, ultraviolet and commercial units.
+Despite the global nature of water filtration manufacturing, the BuildingClean database captures numerous water filtration companies from the United States and Canada.
+It covers eight types of water technologies and systems: pitcher filtration, faucet-mounted/countertop filtration, under sink/in-line filtration, reverse osmosis, whole house filtration, distillation, and ultraviolet and commercial units.

-In recent years, the Midwest has seen the highest demand for water purifiers in the United States followed by the Western states with faucet mounted, carbon based filters witnessing the largest growth.
-Consumers also have a preference for under sink purifiers, but growing water quality concerns have created an increase in the use of reverse osmosis systems, which can eliminate more chemicals and other impurities.
+In recent years, the Midwest has seen the highest demand for water purifiers in the United States, followed by the Western states with faucet-mounted, carbon-based filters witnessing the largest growth.
+Consumers also prefer under sink purifiers, but growing water quality concerns have created an increase in the use of reverse osmosis systems, which can eliminate more chemicals and other impurities.

-In terms of manufacturing footprint, the United States seems to be more prevalent in the custom manufacturing of whole house filtration systems and commercial assemblies and less involved in creation of smaller systems and filters.
-The reason may be that like the HVAC and appliance markets, it is more cost effective to build larger systems domestically.
+In terms of manufacturing footprint, the United States seems to be more prevalent in the custom manufacturing of whole-house filtration systems and commercial assemblies and less involved in creating smaller systems and filters.
+The reason may be that it is more cost-effective to build larger systems domestically like the HVAC and appliance markets.

 The results of the following search include only companies with U.S. manufacturing locations.
 Use the Advanced Search to see results that include importers and exporters.
 Learn more about Building Clean and the information we collect.